Wayne M. Burton

 For| Read My Position

-Voted to consider a ban on firearms at any place where medical services are provided, any place holding a valid liquor license, polling places, churches, entertainment venues which seat more than 5,000 people, and any public building (HB 1566)
+In 2018 Burton voted to consider a ban on firearms at any place where medical services are provided, any place holding a valid liquor license, polling places, churches, entertainment venues which seat more than 5,000 people, and any public building (HB 1566).

 Against| Read My Position